ELMEHDAOUIAhmed/Flutter_startup_bike_rental_app/TIPS.md

                   to hide alert dialog and Circular loading

-# very widget in flutter needs to extend "Stateless widget or stateful widget"
+# every widget in flutter needs to extend "Stateless widget or stateful widget"

 # force you to add build method to draw pixels into the screen